Our Ambassador bike maps for Tasmanian touring

 - City and Nature Trail to Cascade Brewery – 9km – Hobart Rivulet path

 - Hobart Airport to the City – 21km – via Cambridge Rd and local streets to the Tasman Bridge and Intercity cycleway.

-- City sights Launceston – 16km – bike paths and quiet streets taking in the Design Centre, City Park, river scenery.
+- City Sights Launceston – 16km – bike paths and quiet streets taking in the Design Centre, City Park, river scenery.

 - Deloraine gourmet ride under Western Tiers – 33km – quiet roads taking in Mole Creek, Three Willows winery, 40 Degrees South salmon farm.

-- Deloraine to Westbury under Western Tiers – 35km.
+- Deloraine to Westbury under the Western Tiers – 35km.
 Quiet country roads include historic buildings, farmland and John Temple Gallery.